andrey-mokhov/graphql-php/docs/en/spiral/middleware.md

 > :point_right: Please note!
 >
 > The above example of implementing a middleware layer should not be used in the application, because
-> the configuration of the incoming GraphQL ObjectType contains similar configuration options.
+> the configuration of the GraphQL InputObjectType contains similar configuration options.

 To register a middleware layer in the pipeline, specify it in the `typeResolverMiddlewares` option [configuration](configure.md) libraries.
 Where the key should be the class name and the value should be the priority execution.

-### <a id="object-field-resolver">Middleware pipeline for defining a field of an object or interface type</a>
+### <a id="object-field-resolver">Middleware pipeline for resolving a field of an object or interface type</a>

 The `ObjectFieldResolver` pipeline implements two main methods:
 - `pipe` - is intended for registering the middleware layer in the pipeline with the specified execution priority.